 A full spectrum of lithography and patterning topics are encompassed by this year’s symposium across seven complementary conferences.
 Participants come from a broad array of backgrounds to share and learn about state-of-the-art lithographic tools, resists, metrology, materials, etch, design, and process integration.
 Through a series of provocative panel discussions and seminars, the symposium also probes current issues being faced as we extend current methods, move toward alternative approaches, and identify new ways to complement one technology with another.
 SPIE Advanced Lithography Symposium also provides the unique and primary forum for meeting and interacting with a wide range of industry experts, researchers, and key players working on patterning technology development.
 Attendance ensures that participants learn and share the latest developments in areas of central importance to many vital technology fields.

-This year, SPIE Advanced Lithography is structured into the following conferences.
-Joint sessions between conferences also offer opportunities to cover topics common across these interest areas.
+This year, the SPIE Advanced Lithography Symposium is structured into the following conferences.
+All conferences are organized by current practitioners of the art working together with organizing committees of experts in these fields.
+Joint sessions between the conferences also offer opportunities to cover topics common across these interest areas.